mForms : Multimodal Form-Filling with Question Answering: Approach

-For example, GUI elements that are classified as a simple text fields trigger a rule that generates a question template "What is the \textit{Text\_Field}?".
-Figure \ref{unitedApp} shows simple text fields in the United Airlines flight search App.
-The first text field is "Select departure airport".
-In this case, the rule recognizes and strips the "Select" command and generates a question "What is the departure airport?".
-Given a user utterance "I am flying from San Jose and flying to Boston", the Question Answering system extracts the {\em answer} to this question as "San Jose".
+For example, GUI elements that are classified as simple text fields trigger a rule that generates a question template ``What is the \textit{Text\_Field}?".
+Figure \ref{fig:GUI_to_QA} shows simple text fields in the Michaelsoft Vehicle Logger App.
+The first text field is ``Vehicle".
+In this case, the rule recognizes command and generates a question ``What is the vehicle type?".
+Given a user utterance ``Please track my business trip using GPS which I will take in my Toyota Prius.", the Question-Answering system extracts the {\em answer} to this question as ``Toyota Prius".

-In contrast, a GUI element classified as a Radio Button will trigger a rule that generates a question to select from a list of choices.
-An example of a Radio Button is shown in Figure \ref{tripLoggerApp}.
-In this Vehicle Logging App, the user understands the common GUI element at the bottom as a choice or selection (click) amongst multiple options - in this case, Business, Personal or Other.
-For this Radio Button GUI element, the associated rule generates a question template "Is this \textit{$Selection_1$}, \textit{$Selection_2$},...?".
-For the Vehicle Logger App, the question would be "Is this Business, Personal or Other?".
-Given a user utterance "Please log this trip as Personal", the Question Answering system extracts the answer "Personal".

-Another GUI element in the Vehicle Logger App is a Text Button: "Track Distance with GPS".
-This GUI element is a simple toggle (on/off) selection.
-The rule associated with this button generates a question that is seeking a binary response: "What should I do to \textit{Text\_field}".
-Given a user utterance "Turn on GPS for my trip" the Question Answering system extracts the phrase "Turn on" as the answer.